New RIS principal begins Vt. journey

 Growing up, Skarzynski got his educational feet wet as a swim coach, and spent time as a case manager in social services after he graduated from the University of Connecticut.

-Skarzynski then received his master’s degree from the University of St. Joseph before receiving his school administrative and superintendency licensing through the Central Connecticut State University.
+Skarzynski then received his master’s degree from the University of St. Joseph, before receiving his school administrative and superintendency licensing through Central Connecticut State University.

 He began his classroom career as an English and language arts and social studies teacher for seventh- and eighth-graders before moving on to administration, and Skarzynski said he found himself quite at home in his new city from the get-go.